Table of Contents

 There is a fourth option that takes off from just before the bike rack – before you’ve even got to the wet part of the hike.
 It takes you to the French and Robertson Glaciers but some basic route-finding is required.

-I pack a buff – a multi-purpose piece of cloth that is great for soaking and then wrapping around your neck on hot days, or keeping the hair out of your face.
+Ipack a buff– as it’s great for soaking and then wrapping around your neck on hot days, or keeping the hair out of your face.

 Other Kananaskis area hikes you might enjoy